GssMahadevan/safeout/FAQ.md

 ### Can I change safeout.yaml after *safeout* server started and expect the configuration is reread
 No. At present **safeout** program needs to be restarted for any configuration changes.
 Also keep in mind that, if safeout programs stops, user process might have issues as they are routing their stdout/stderr to *safeout* program.

+### Are there any prebuilt binary
+Yes.
+Please find them in **prebuilt-binary** directory.
+BTW these prebuilt binaries are stripped and compressed binaries.